 Whichever tactic you decide to adopt when playing, you do have to be careful not to drift away from the aim of the game, which is to beat the dealer’s hand.

 The reason why this point must be stressed is that sometimes the player can go in blinkered.
-They worry too much about their own hand without taking any notice of what the dealer could possibly have.
+They worry too much about their own hand without noticing what the dealer could possibly have.

 If you are lucky enough to hit 21 quite early in your hand, you don’t need to worry about the dealer.
 However, there may come a point where a crucial decision simply has to be made.
 You will have to either take a chance on another card or stick with what you have and hope it is good enough.